-It is also recommended by the engine manufacturers to not use a switchable exhaust system at higher speeds due to potential engine damage that may occur.
+It is also recommended by many engine manufacturers to not use a switchable exhaust system at higher speeds due to potential engine damage that may occur.

-Engine fresh water flush (Inboard Power): This option allows you to flush out your engine of saltwater and silt after a trip.
+Engine fresh water flush:

+This option allows you to flush out your engine of saltwater and silt after a trip.
 This system can be used at dockside, trailer or on a hoist.
 It is also used to run the engine(s) while the boat is out of the water for diagnostic and troubleshooting service.
 Use this step-by-step procedure as follows:

 Engine flush valves are located inside the engine compartment on the inner transom above each of the engine drive gimbals.
-The garden hose fitting for the flush system is located above the flush valves on the center of the engine compartment lip.
+The garden hose fitting for the flush system is located on the engine compartment lip.